atreyad/starter-academic/content/publication/dey-2022-surging/index.md

 publishDate: '2022-01-03T14:54:28.542056Z'
 publication_types:
 - '2'
-abstract: 'Coastal flooding disasters, exacerbated by future sea level rise (SLR) and population growth, are a threat to low-lying regions.
-Using sovereign credit default swap spreads as premiums that incorporate information on credit quality, I observe that the long-term credit risk of sovereigns exposed to ex-ante coastal flooding hazard rises by 92 basis points with a one-standard-deviation increase in media attention to climate summits.
-I also document that the credit market incorporates the changing vulnerability of areas, based on trends in historical population growth, into its risk assessment contemporaneously with attention.
-The market then shifts, in the subsequent months, to account for adverse trends in coastal flooding exposure under projections of SLR and population growth.
-In- and out-of-sample predictability tests imply that the market is a laggard in integrating the hazard, reflecting a behavioral inattention to climate information.'
+abstract: 'This study examines whether the sovereign credit market integrates information on coastal flooding and sea level rise (SLR) hazards.
+Using credit default swap spreads as measures of credit quality, I find that medium-to long-term risk for sovereigns with a significant portion of their population vulnerable to ex-ante coastal flooding increases in response to climate summit news.
+Additionally, I document that the market asynchronously incorporates changing vulnerabilities of regions into its risk assessment with such news.
+In-and out-of-sample predictability tests suggest that the market lags in integrating adverse trends in exposure under projections of SLR and population growth, indicating a lack of attention to complex climate information.
+Finally, I demonstrate that these projections have historically been inaccurate, leading to mispricing.'
 publication: '*Available at SSRN 4058301*'
 ---